And so William Rhinelander continued in the real estate business well past his death.

-As the great stores gradually moved away from 6th Avenue, following Macy’s, Tiffany’s and Benjamin Altman’s north of 34th Street, Hart followed.
+As the great stores gradually moved away from 6th Avenue, following Macy’s and Benjamin Altman’s northward past 34th Street, Hart followed.
 In 1914 Cammeyer’s Shoes moved to 381 Fifth Avenue.

 It was the end of the opulent days for the building at 6th Avenue and 20th Streets.
 The grand shoe store was divided into small retail spaces, then office space.
 In 1937 the interior walls between the Cammeyer Building and the Alexander Building to the south were broken through, joining the two buildings.